Royal National College

-While every service job always adds experience to my resùmé, and experience and practice are never to be taken for granted by anyone, I always think back to my time at the Royal National College of the Blind in Hereford, and the importance of formal learning about my craft.
-A specially tailored classroom, focusing on a skill or specific subject, can add character, discipline and life-long transferrable skills to one’s toolkit, in turn leading to a more enhanced experience when doing what we do.
+While every service job always adds experience to my skillset, experience and practise should never be taken for granted by anyone.
+I always think back to my time at The Royal National College for the Blind (RNC) in Hereford and the importance of formal learning about my craft.
+A specially tailored classroom, focusing on a skill or specific subject, can add character, discipline, and life-long transferrable skills to one’s toolkit, in turn leading to a more enhanced experience when doing what we do.

-A collection of young, bright and eager minds, often embarking on challenging academic disciplines, possibly away from home, or even their country for the very first time, appear to be taking on the world.
-These young people, whether studying at top rated universities like University College London or Imperial College, or a specialist institution such as the Royal Academy of Music or RADA, will be our future doctors, engineers, service providers and world leaders.
+A collection of young, bright, and eager minds often embarking on challenging academic disciplines, possibly away from home or even their country for the very first time, appears to be taking on the world.
+These young people, whether studying at top-rated universities like University College London or Imperial College, or at a specialist institution such as the Royal Academy of Music or RADA, will be our future doctors, engineers, service providers, and world leaders.

 They make great conversationalists, full of aspirations and optimism.
-Despite all the stories and negative press around student life, the growing student debt and acts of decadence, one cannot help wondering how many of these generously paying customers for our city’s economy would gain plaudits in the media for studying all night, conducting innovative research, contributing to charities and causes, living away from home comforts for the very first time in the face of adversity, or just learning the best way to balance demands and expectations in the fast paced world we inhabit.
+Despite all the stories and negative press around student life, the growing student debt, and acts of decadence, one cannot help wondering how many of these generously paying customers for our city’s economy would gain plaudits in the media for studying all night, conducting innovative research, contributing to charities and causes, living away from home comforts for the very first time in the face of adversity, or just learning the best way to balance demands and expectations in the fast-paced world we inhabit.

 Sometimes, it is just too easy to fall under the spell of sensationalism based on other people’s expense, is it not?
 So at the beginning of a sunny spell, here is to all the students, from Colindale to Croydon.
-Here is hoping that the sun always shines on your creativity, boldness and future success.
-After all, we would all be dependent on your work in decades to come.
+Here is hoping that the sun always shines on your creativity, boldness, and future success.
+After all, we will all be dependent on your work for decades to come.
 Make us proud!